 In April 1837, the Independence returned from New Orleans, where it encountered two Mexican blockaders within view of the Texas seaport of Velasco.
 After a six-hour battle, the Independence was forced to surrender and was taken as a prize by the Mexicans.
 The prisoners later escaped, but the Independence was now in the service of the Mexican navy.

-Determined to do something about the Mexican blockade, in June 1837 Secretary of War S. Rhodes Fisher and his commodore, Henry L. Thompson, left Texas on a cruise with the two remaining vessels, the Invincible and the Brutus.
+Determined to do something about the Mexican blockade, in June 1837 Secretary of War S. Rhoads Fisher and his commodore, Henry L. Thompson, left Texas on a cruise with the two remaining vessels, the Invincible and the Brutus.
 In doing so, they were in defiance of the wishes of President Sam Houston.
 The cruise became quite an adventure.
 Over the next several months, the ships bombarded the town of Sisal, took and lost several prizes, claimed possession of several Mexican islands, including Cozumel, and captured the British merchantman Eliza Russell and sent the vessel to Galveston as a prize.
 Upon returning to Galveston, the ships did battle with two Mexican brigs that were hunting a Texas merchantman.
 Both ships ran aground in Galveston Harbor and were wrecked by storms before they could be salvaged.

 President Houston was furious at Fisher, and the secretary was forced to resign.
 Commodore Thompson was threatened with court-martial but died before the proceedings could be instituted.
 The Texas Navy consisted now only of unpaid bills.